 Establishing Cloud Security Controls

-Ensure you have an understanding of any cloud resource your team uses and what types of security are truly needed.
-Visibility is key for your team.
-When everyone knows what you’re using the cloud for, you can create a plan that will efficiently protect your efforts.
+Ensure you understand any cloud resource your team uses and what types of security are truly needed.
+Visibility is imperative for your team.
+Knowing what your cloud environment is being used for can ensure you create a plan that protects your workloads.

 Build a security roadmap